 After all, not everyone can commit a full three months to accelerated debt payoff, not everyone can work a full-time job, AND side hustle, AND stay at home and save money.
 So here's a post that covers a plan to pay off debt, even if you live in an expensive city or place with a high cost of living.

 This is, admittedly, a dated event.
 I graduated college in December 2009, moved to New York City in the Fall of 2010 with only $300 because of the big debt hole I was in, but even though this happened YEARS ago, I feel there’s still merit in telling this story.
 Why?

-How I Paid Off Debt While Living in New York City
+Paying Off Debt While Living in New York City – How I Did It

 If you haven’t read the full post on how (and why) I moved to New York City with $300, you should definitely read that post here.